 We intend to utilize the significant experience of our management team to take advantage of what we believe are favorable industry and market dynamics as we execute our growth strategy.
-In addition to the opportunities to increase our cash available for distribution upon the COD of our CVSR facility, we expect to have the opportunity to increase our cash available for distribution and, in turn, dividend per share by acquiring additional assets from NRG, including those available to us under the ROFO Agreement, and to pursue additional acquisition opportunities that are complementary to our business from persons other than NRG.
+In addition to the opportunities to increase our cash available for distribution upon the COD of the El Segundo and CVSR facilities, we expect to have the opportunity to increase our cash available for distribution and dividend per share by acquiring additional assets from NRG, including those available to us under the ROFO Agreement, and to pursue additional acquisition opportunities that are complementary to our business from persons other than NRG.
 The ROFO Agreement will provide us with the right of first offer to acquire the NRG ROFO Assets, as set forth in the following table, should NRG seek to sell any of these assets.
 We believe that the NRG ROFO Assets possess characteristics similar to those of our initial asset portfolio including, among others, long-term offtake agreements with credit-worthy counterparties, limited or no commodity price risk, newly constructed assets with long useful lives and low emissions profile.

-DOFO Assets En al Tama Net Capacity Expected COD Term/Offtaker

-ROFO Assets Fuel Type (MW)(1) COD Term/Offtaker

-Remaining NRG CVSR

-Interest Solar 128 2013 25 year/PG&E

-NRG's Ivanpah Solar Interest

-(49.95%)(2) Solar 193 2013 20-25 year/PG&E and SCE

-El Segundo Natural Gas 550 2013 10 year/SCE

-TA High Desert(3) Solar 20 N/A 20 year/SCE

-RE Kansas South(3) Solar 20 N/A 20 year/PG&E

-NRG Agua Caliente Interest

-(51%)(4) Solar 148 2014 25 year/PG&E

-Total 1,059
+Net Capacity Expected ROFO Assets Fuel Type (MW)(1) ĆOD Term/Offtaker Remaining NRG CVSR Interest Solar 128 2013 25 year/PG&E NRG's Ivanpah Solar Interest (49.95%)(2) Solar 193 2013 20-25 year/PG&E and SCE Marsh Landing Natural Gas 760 2013 10 year/PG&E NRG Agua Caliente Interest (51%)(3) Solar 148 2014 25 year/PG&E TA High Desert Solar 20 2013 20 year/SCE Total 1.249

-- (1) Represents the maximum, or rated, electricity generating capacity of the facility in MW multiplied by NRG's percentage ownership interest in the facility as of the date of this prospectus. - (2) Remaining 50.05% of Ivanpah is owned by NRG, Google Inc. and BrightSource Energy, Inc. - (3) TA High Desert and RE Kansas South have already achieved COD. - (4) Remaining 49% of Agua Caliente is owned by MidAmerican Energy Holdings Inc.
+- (1) Represents the maximum, or rated, electricity generating capacity of the facility in MW multiplied by NRG's percentage ownership interest ir the facility as of the date of this prospectus. - (2) Remaining 50.05% of Ivanpah is owned by NRG, Google Inc. and BrightSource Energy, Inc. - (3) Remaining 49% of Agua Caliente is owned by MidAmerican Energy Holdings Inc.

 Under the ROFO Agreement, however, NRG will not be obligated to sell the NRG ROFO Assets and, therefore, we do not know when, if ever, these assets will be offered to us.
-In addition, in the event that NRG elects to sell such assets, NRG will not be required to accept any offer we make to acquire any NRG ROFO Asset or, following the completion of good faith negotiations with us, may choose to sell such assets to a third party or not sell the assets at all.
+In addition, in the event that NRG elects to sell such assets, NRG will not be required to accept any offer we make to acquire any NRG ROFO Asset or, following the completion of good faith negotiations with us and subject to certain exceptions, may choose to sell such assets to a third party or not sell the assets at all.

-NRG has informed us of its intention for Yield Inc. to serve as its primary vehicle for owning, operating and acquiring contracted renewable and conventional generation and thermal infrastructure assets.
-NRG will assist us in the pursuit of such acquisitions by presenting us with such opportunities and allocating resources as will be defined in the Management Services Agreement.
+NRG has informed us of its intention for Yieldco Inc. to serve as its primary vehicle for owning, operating and acquiring contracted renewable and conventional generation and thermal infrastructure assets.
+NRG will assist us in the pursuit of such acquisitions by presenting us with such opportunities and allocatin resources as will be defined in the Management Services Agreement.
 In general, we do not expect to acquire assets that are in development or early stages of construction, and expect NRG to continue to pursue these opportunities for its own account.
 Under the Management Services Agreement, NRG will not be prohibited from acquiring or operating renewable and conventional generation and thermal infrastructure assets that are contracted.
 See "Risk Factor-Risks Related to Our Relationship with NRG".